KTruong008/kylebuildsstuff/src/routes/ramen-profitability-retrospective/+page.md

 Ramen profitability is still far away from ideal, and the fact that most my income is dependent upon a single platform is concerning as well.
 But it is what it is.

 Maintaining my existing products takes relatively little effort at this point.
-I may spend a day or two every week in support and bug fixes, and I’ll probably spend a few weeks in development when enough feature requests have piled up, but my primary focus at the moment is learning how to build on the blockchain, Sui specifically.
+I may spend a day or two every week in support, and I’ll probably spend a few weeks in development when enough feature requests have piled up, but my primary focus at the moment is learning how to build on the blockchain, Sui specifically.

 It’s the most exciting technology I know of.
 The idea of a globally distributed, decentralized, and permissionless database that enables ownership of digital assets on a scale never seen before is something I would love to sink my teeth into.